SilkRose/Pony/stories/plush-pondering/plush-pondering.md

 What does it mean to be a plush?
 To be Pinkie Pie?
 To be sentient?
 Are other inanimate objects sentient, or is it just me?
 Would they say I am sentient?
 Does my best friend know I can think?
 What would they say if they knew I could think?
 What would I say if I could speak?

 I know not the answers to these questions.
 The kind that come out on long car rides like this one.
-The kind that keep a plush up at night… Well, if a plush could sleep they would keep them up at night.
+The kind that keep a plush up at night… Well, if a plush could sleep, they would keep them up at night.
 As I get past my inability to sleep, another string of questions enters my mind.

 Who is Pinkie Pie?
 I know that's my name, but am I really her?
 Do I have any real connection to her?
 Do I exemplify any of her qualities?
 I look like her, but is it just a facade?
 Have I just assumed her personality?

 I am her, whether I like it or not.
-I am seen as Pinkie Pie, so her, I must be.
+I am seen as Pinkie Pie, so her I must be.
 For if I weren't truly her, would I not live in constant dysphoria?
 But, no, I like being the pink one.
-Her personality gleamed from my best friend and the sparing times I've seen the media I'm based off of, fits me well.
+Her personality, gleamed from my best friend and the sparing times I've seen the media I'm based off of, fits me well.

 As a love-themed gas station rolls past my vision, another set of questions materializes in my mind.
 Why does my best friend love me?
 Do I love them back?
 Would I be there for them if I had agency in my life?
 Would they be there for me?